 First, use a tenderizing mallet to pound your leftover steak as flat as possible before cutting it into strips.
 Using the mallet will help soften up the tough meat.

-After this, add the sliced mushrooms, and cook them until they are a nice golden color.
-Next, put the flour in with the mushrooms and onion, and stir the mixture for about a minute.
+Add the sliced mushrooms and cook them until they are a nice golden color.
+Then, put flour in the pan and stir the mixture for about a minute.
+Continue stirring while you add half of the beef broth, then gradually whisk in the remaining broth.

 After about three to five minutes have passed, the mixture should have thickened up to the consistency you need it to be.
 Sprinkle in the salt and pepper to taste, and add your leftover steak to the mixture.

 Let the mixture simmer for a minute, and then remove it from the heat right away.
-Your beef stroganoff is now ready to eat.

 You can pick up a type of short noodle, such as egg noodles, or whip up a couple servings of mashed potatoes to put the stroganoff on top of.
 You can also sprinkle freshly chopped chives over your meal.

-Hearty Stew with Steak
+Recipe 5: Hearty Stew with Steak

-- 2 pounds leftover steak
+- 2 pounds of leftover steak

 - 8 ounces halved mushrooms